 4. Take regular (tea!) breaks

 If you can’t get away from your desk, it’s still important to alter our posture or do some simple stretching exercises.
 Refocus your eyes by looking out of the window, or at something far away for a few seconds.
-To discover the best stretches from your desk, click here.
+See here for a great desk yoga routine.

 7. Chill out

-Anything we’re missing here and is working really well for you?
+Anything we’re missing here that is working really well for you?
 Let us know!